 If you can’t do the bath thing to help them get ready for sleep, then rubbing a small amount of lotion on their feet (or hands if you have an older child) may help.
 I know it may sound silly, but try squeezing a small amount of lotion into the palm of your hand.
 Rub your hands together and then rub your hands up and down the length of their feet.
 Don’t forget to rub gently and between their toes.
 It may feel cold to them at first or they may give you a few giggles, but definitely worth it for the smiles and help getting them into a relaxing state for sleep.

 Create and Share a Made Up Story

 Shut the lights off, snuggle up and start the story.
 Our stories always have our boys as the knights or heroes of the story and they are usually saving a parent or a friend.
 This type of story may not get them sleeping but it will get the thoughts of the day a little further from the front of their minds so they can get ready for sleep.
-The story can be as long or as short as you want it to be and you can even start talking in a much slower and lower voice so they do start to fall asleep.
+The story can be as long or as short as you want it to be and you can even start talking in a much lower and an even s-l-o-w-e-r voice so they start to fall asleep.

 Deep Slow Breaths

 I’ll warn you, that if you do this with your child, you may also fall asleep!
 So, if you were looking forward to some quiet time with the kids asleep, don’t say I didn’t forewarn you.
 Walk them through taking a deep breathe in and then slowly exhale.
 You may even want to tell them to put a hand on their belly so they can feel their belly fill up with air when breathing in and then go down when exhaling.
 Another idea is to have them clench their toes tightly and then release them.
 Then tighten their legs and release them.
 Continue with their hands, close them into tight fists and then open them.
 Again, this one works for me so be ready for sleep when you try it!